aitdevops/argo-cd/README.md

 ### Note:
 - Ensure to replace `rajeevkoppisetti21@gmail.com` with your actual email address in the ClusterIssuer configuration.
-- The instructions assume that Helm and kubectl are installed and configured to interact with your GKE cluster.
+- The instructions assume that `kubectl` is installed and configured to interact with your GKE cluster.